microsoft/Microsoft365DSC/docs/docs/user-guide/get-started/authentication-and-permissions.md

    ![Export only exports resources that support the used authentication method](../../Images/ExportAuthenticationFilter.png)
   <figcaption>Export only exports resources that support the used authentication method</figcaption>
 </figure>

+## Power Apps Permissions

+In order to authenticate to Power Apps using a Service Principal (Certificate Thumbprint or ApplicationSecret), you will first need to define your app as a Power App Management app.
+For details on how to proceed, please refer to the folloring link: <a href="https://learn.microsoft.com/en-us/power-platform/admin/powershell-create-service-principal#registering-an-admin-management-application">https://learn.microsoft.com/en-us/power-platform/admin/powershell-create-service-principal#registering-an-admin-management-application</a>

 ## Microsoft Graph Permissions